 - .
 Consumers have an increasing number of high fuel economy/low CO2 vehicle choices

-Vehicle Models Meeting Fuel Economy Thresholds in MY 2009 and MY 2014
+Vehicle Models Meeting Fuel Economy Thresholds in MY 2010 and MY 2015

-Advanced Technology and Alternative Fuel Vehicle Models in MY 2009 and MY 2014
+Advanced Technology and Alternative Fuel Vehicle Models in MY 2010 and MY 2015

-Nine of the eleven manufacturers shown below increased average gasoline and diesel vehicle fuel economy from MY 2012 to MY 2013, the last two years for which we have final data.
+Eight of the twelve largest manufacturers shown below increased fuel economy and decreased CO2 emissions from MY 2013 to MY 2014, the last two years for which we have final data.

-MY 2012-2014 Manufacturer Adjusted Fuel Economy and Adjusted CO2 Emissions1
+MY 2013-2015 Manufacturer Adjusted Fuel Economy and Adjusted CO2 Emissions1,2

 1 Adjusted CO2 and fuel economy values reflect real world performance and are not comparable to automaker standards compliance levels.
 Adjusted CO2 values are higher and adjusted fuel economy values are lower than compliance values.

-EPA evaluated MY 2014 vehicle emissions performance against future footprint-based CO2 emissions regulatory targets to determine which current vehicles could meet or exceed their future targets in MY 2016-2025.
+EPA evaluated MY 2015 vehicle emissions performance against future footprint-based CO2 emissions regulatory targets to determine which current vehicles could meet or exceed their future targets in MY 2018-2025.
 These comparisons were based on current powertrain designs, assuming future improvements only in air conditioner refrigerants and efficiency.
 EPA assumed air conditioning improvements since these are considered to be among the most straightforward and least expensive technologies available to reduce CO2 and other greenhouse gas emissions.

 It is important to note there are no CO2 emissions standards for individual vehicles.
-Overall manufacturer compliance will be determined based on the production volume-weighted distribution of vehicles by each manufacturer, and how each model performs relative to the footprint-based CO2 emissions target curves.
+Overall manufacturer compliance is determined based on the production volume-weighted distribution of vehicles by each manufacturer, and how each model performs relative to the footprint-based CO2 emissions target curves.
 Vehicles with emissions levels below their CO2 targets will generate credits, and those above their targets will generate debits.

-MY 2014 Vehicle Production That Meets Future CO2 Emissions Targets
+MY 2015 Vehicle Production That Meets Future CO2 Emissions Targets